QuantEcon/lecture-source-py/source/rst/markov_asset.rst

 #. the stochastic discount factor and how it correlates with dividends

-For now let's focus on the risk neutral case, where the stochastic discount factor is constant, and study how prices depend on the dividend process
+For now let's focus on the risk-neutral case, where the stochastic discount factor is constant, and study how prices depend on the dividend process

 Example 1: Constant Dividends
 ---------------------------------

-The simplest case is risk neutral pricing in the face of a constant, non-random dividend stream :math:`d_t = d > 0`
+The simplest case is risk-neutral pricing in the face of a constant, non-random dividend stream :math:`d_t = d > 0`

 Removing the expectation from :eq:`rnapex` and iterating forward gives